frederic-perez/AmE-dictionary/data/dictionary.md

 __heft<sup>2</sup>__ _v_ (hefted) _He hefted the cube experimentally._
 __hefted up__
 __hefty__ _adj_ :two::hammer:
+__hegemony__ _n_ The predominant influence, as of a state, region, or group, over another or others. _Syn_ domination _Many great works of art were created during the hegemony of Athens in Greece._
 __hegira__ _n_
 __height__ _n_ :mute:[hei~~gh~~t]
 __heightened__ _adj_ :four::hammer: